 Arrange the potatoes on a baking sheet lined with parchment paper and roast them until they're tender and crispy on the outside.

-While the potatoes roast, make the sauce.
-You’ll need to use soaked cashews for this.
+While the potatoes roast, make the sauce for your potato tacos.
+You'll need to use soaked cashews for this.
 Ideally, this means covering them with water and letting them sit for 4 to 8 hours.
-If you forget to plan in advance for this, simply boil them for 15 minutes.
+If you forget to plan in advance for this, simply boil the cashews for 15 minutes.

 Place your cashews into the bowl of a food processor, along with some water, adobo sauce, red wine vinegar, spices, and salt.
-Blend everything until smooth and creamy.
+Blend everything until the mixture is smooth and creamy.

 Assemble the Tacos